joseph-s-foster/Dynamic-Portfolio/README.md

 ## Description

-- Web-based portfolio using React, HTML, CSS, JavaScript and more!
+- Web-based portfolio using React, HTML5, CSS3, JavaScript and more!

   ## Table of Contents